jibaboom/ngzhankang.github.io/resume.md

     <strong>Inspiraz Technology Pte.
 Ltd.</strong> — <em>Sept 2021 - Feb 2022</em>
 </p>

-* Assisted in blueprint development, modular designing, programming and testing of screw Inspection module for WizerPro2 software within 4 months.
+* Assisted in developing an Automated Screw Thread Inspection software module for WizerPro Machine Vision Software.
-* Re-wrote previous intern code script, rectifying underlying bugs and raising code efficiency by 40%.
+* Worked with C++ and MVTec Halcon software to perform thread measurements, supporting quality control processes by flagging screws that do not meet the required standards.
-* Engaged in User Acceptance Test (UAT) of WizerPro2 Software and reported 2 vulnerable bugs in software, effectively reducing bugs by 10% before scheduled release.
+* Engaged in User Acceptance Test (UAT) of WizerPro Software, assiting team in improving software reliability and performance.

 # Technical Skills